fadhilahkholiq/flutter-dummyjson/README.md

-# Fetch DummyJSON API with Flutter

-This repository contains the source code of TOKOCAK, an example of getting data from the DummyJSON API to display in an application using Flutter.
-To display product lists and details like e-commerce.
+A simple application created with Flutter to display data from DummyJSON.

 ## Demo